A Versatile Program for Creative Change

 Our online hybrid MA/PhD programs in the School of Leadership & Organizational Transformation combine the best of both online learning and in-person classes and seminars.
 You are able to participate in the program remotely, through interactive online classes, teleconferences, and small group sessions, without relocating or disrupting your schedule.

-Twice a year, you’ll come to San Francisco to participate in a five-day Residential Conference, working with instructors and fellow students face-to-face.
+Twice a year, you’ll come to Seattle or San Francisco to participate in a five-day Residential Conference, working with instructors and fellow students face-to-face.
 It’s a highly successful learning model that is specifically suited to people who don’t want to disrupt their careers while getting an education.
 We pride ourselves in the strong learning community we have developed within our hybrid teaching approach.
 Students and faculty know each other well and support each other through providing encouragement, academic support, and resources.